Could be, you think I’ve gone over to the dark side, what with all this talk about selling stuff.

 That is, provided you know how to identify and find the people who want your thing, and you have conversations with them that enable them to buy.

-In order to have those conversations in an ethical, meaningful way, that enables people to decide whether or not to give you money for your thing, I’ve soft-launched a new training programme, tentatively title the the L.E.A.P. to Sales.
+In order to have those conversations in an ethical, meaningful way, that enables people to decide whether or not to give you money for your thing, this training might help.